What Happens If I Am in An Accident With An Uninsured Driver?

 What Kind of Insurance Helps if I Was in an Accident with an Uninsured Driver?

-If you were in a car accident caused by another driver, only to find the driver has either no car insurance or inadequate car insurance you may be wondering how your medical expenses, lost wages and auto damages will be paid.
+Across the United States, uninsured and underinsured motorist coverage plays a crucial role in protecting drivers.
+Each state has its own regulations regarding minimum insurance requirements and the extent of coverage.
+Generally, uninsured motorist (UM) coverage provides compensation if you are involved in an accident with a driver who does not have insurance, while underinsured motorist (UIM) coverage steps in when the at-fault driver's insurance is insufficient to cover your damages.
+It is advisable to carry these types of coverage to safeguard against financial losses resulting from such accidents, as the rates of uninsured drivers vary widely from state to state.
 In the state of Virginia, you are only required to have $25,000 of liability car insurance.
 This means if the other driver causes serious injuries to you or your passengers and only has a $25,000 liability policy, you may need to use your own uninsured motorist coverage to help pay your own expenses.
-In the state of Virginia, the determination of how much uninsured motorist coverage you can apply is an offset to the minimum liability insurance of the other driver—In other words, you would use the $25,000 liability coverage of the other driver before your uninsured/underinsured motorist coverage would kick in.
+In Virginia, the determination of how much uninsured motorist coverage you can apply is an offset to the minimum liability insurance of the other driver—In other words, you would use the $25,000 liability coverage of the other driver before your uninsured/underinsured motorist coverage would kick in.
 This works somewhat strangely in the state of Virginia in that your car insurance provides a legal defense to the uninsured/underinsured driver, therefore must pay up to the total the policy provides.
 Your policy pays for any aspect of your injuries that you could have recovered from the at-fault driver, including medical expenses, lost earnings and pain and suffering.
 Uninsured motorist coverage provides protection for you when you are driving your own car, but also when you are a passenger in another person’s car.
-Further, uninsured/underinsured coverage extends to your family members, and even covers other types of vehicle-related accidents such as pedestrians or bicyclists who are hit by a car and even hit and run accidents.
+Further, uninsured/underinsured coverage extends to your family members and even covers other types of vehicle-related accidents such as pedestrians or bicyclists who are hit by a car and even hit-and-run accidents.
 Considering the fact that at least 10 percent of Virginia residents do not have auto insurance, carrying uninsured/underinsured motorist coverage is likely a very good idea.

 You will obtain uninsured/underinsured auto insurance from your insurance company; you will choose the amount of coverage you would like/can afford.
 Typically, people have $50,000 in uninsured/underinsured motorist coverage, although if you have the financial means to do so, $250,000 would not be out of line when you consider how much a serious accident could cost in medical expenses, lost wages, and damages to vehicles.
 Simply put, you just never know how bad a car collision could be, all the way from a fender bender to a head-on crash that results in life-changing injuries.
 If you have $250,000 in uninsured/underinsured motorist coverage, then you have a pretty solid “cushion” in the event you are hit by a driver with no insurance or are the victim of a hit and run.
 Contact your insurance company and ask about uninsured/underinsured motorist coverage to determine how much coverage you can comfortably carry.